Posted: Thu 27th Oct 2022

 A good executive coach agrees to give you their complete commitment.
 However, this is a partnership.
 The coach needs you to be committed too.

-Your coach should be able to tell if you’re not putting effort in to get the best outcomes.
-However, the coach will aim to surface ‘what’s getting in the way?’ if there is a reason, such as perhaps a ‘limiting belief’ that may be stopping you from achieving that you might be unaware of, if you’re (inadvertently) ‘self-sabotaging’.
+Your coach should be able to tell if you're not putting effort in to get the best outcomes.
+However, the coach will aim to surface what's getting in the way.
+There might be a reason, such as a limiting belief, that you're unaware of and that may be stopping you from achieving.

 At the same time, be honest with your coach if something isn't working for you.
 They expect your honesty and shouldn't judge you.
 They will work to find out a better way of supporting you in sessions if a particular tool or technique isn't right for you.

 Following on from the need to be honest with your coach, you should (hopefully) get a feel for how comfortable you might be with them.